Producing Artistic Director/Tour Manager/Dancer/Choreographer

 Musical Theatre choreography credits include assistant choreographer to Tony Nominated Donald McKayle on My Fair Lady (UC Irvine), Chicago, Beehive!, Smokey Joe’s Cafe, Quilters, Cabaret (Greenbrier Valley Theatre)Hair and Little Shop of Horrors (Marshall University), High School Musical (Theatre West Virginia), Urinetown (Davis & Elkins), Gypsy, Nunsense, Anything Goes, Urinetown (WV Wesleyan), HONK! and The Music Man (Cape Fear Regional Theater).

 Forrest Hershey, a Florida native, began his dance training at age fourteen at various dance studios in the Sarasota area.
 He holds an A.A. from Valencia College and a B.F.A. from Florida State University, both in dance.
 He has had the privilege of performing works by Alvin Ailey, Jon Lehrer, David Parsons, Doug Varone, Gerri Houlihan and Tim Glenn.
 Since graduation, Forrest has been working closely with the American Dance Festival in Durham, NC, as an intern, staff assistant, and, most recently, summer staff member.
-This is Forrest’s second season with the West Virginia Dance Company.
+This is Forrest’s third season with WV Dance Company.